slotThe/slotThe.github.io/posts/weighted-colimits/2022-10-15-weighted-colimits.md

 mental model for $\mathcal{V}$-categories is to think of them as multi-object monoidal categories.

-## Functors and Natural Transformations
+## Functors and natural transformations

 We furthermore need analogues for functors and natural transformations—they now also come with a $\mathcal{V}$- prefix.
 The